Telecom North America

-Telecom North America (Telna) was founded in March 2002 by Jean Gottschalk and Herve Andrieu.
+Telecom North America (Telna) is a global cellular connectivity platform that provides software connections to telecom networks via API.
+The company was founded in March 2002 by Jean Gottschalk and Herve Andrieu.
 Telna partnered with 3U Telecom AG, a German long-distance telephone provider, to launch its US subsidiary, incorporated in Nevada, on March 27, 2002.
 After a change of management in 3U Telecom AG in 2004, it sold its international subsidiaries to Elephant Talk Communications while keeping its Austrian and US subsidiary.
 In 2008, 3U Telecom Inc bought out 3U Telecom AG in a transaction that was finalized in December 2008.
 3U Telecom Inc changed its name to Telecom North America Inc in January 2009.
 At the end of 2008, bought out the majority shareholder 3U Telecom AG and renamed the company Telecom North America Inc. (Telna).

 Services

 Long distance and international calls

 The firm used to be registered in all 50 states as a long distance telephone provider.
 It was providing 1+ long distance telephone service from landlines as well as international dial around service from cellular phones under the Telna brand.
 In 2016 it sold its long distance customer base to G3 Telecom USA and ceased providing long distance services while focusing on its mobile network operator (MNO) services.